btrotta/advent-of-code-2024/Readme.md

 allows us to speed up our calculation by caching results for numbers < 100.
 For each member of the original array, we recursively calculate the size of the array it generates after 75 blinks.
 During the calculation, we cache results for pairs `(number, num_blinks)` where `number < 100`.

+## Day 12

+For part b, iterate separately over rows and columns, considering the edges between subsequent pairs of rows/columns.
+There will be a horizontal fence between 2 rows wherever the values are different across the rows (and similarly for the columns).
+When travelling along a row, a new side of a region starts either at the beginning of a section of fence (i.e. where the current position has a horizontal fence above/below it, but the position to the left does not), or when the region changes (i.e. the current position has a horizontal fence above/below it, and the postion to the left belongs to a different region).